Faculty & Staff

 College of Arts, Humanities & Social Sciences

-Author of Contract with the Skin: Masochism, Performance Art, and the 1970s (University of Minnesota Press, 1998), O'Dell is currently finishing a major survey book titled World Art Since 1945, co-written with Duke University Professor Kristine Stiles, and is beginning work on a sole-authored book titled The Dot: A Big History of a Small Point.
-O'Dell has lectured at national and international institutions, including the Getty Research Institute (L.A.), Guggenheim Museum of Art (N.Y.), Royal Danish Academy of Art (Copenhagen), Danish Design School (Copenhagen), Mt.
-Allison University (Canada), Manchester University (U.K.), and John Hansard Gallery (U.K.).
+Author of Contract with the Skin: Masochism, Performance Art, and the 1970s (University of Minnesota Press, 1998), O'Dell is currently finishing a major survey book titled World Art Since 1945, co-written with Duke University Professor Kristine Stiles, and working on a sole-authored book titled The Dot: A Big History of a Small Point.
+O'Dell has lectured at national and international institutions, including the Getty Research Institute (L.A.), Guggenheim Museum of Art (N.Y.), Mt.
+Allison University (Canada), Royal Danish Academy of Art (Copenhagen), and Manchester University (U.K.).

-Since 2001, O'Dell has been Associate Dean of Arts, Humanities, and Social Sciences at UMBC.
-Her portfolio has included PreK-16 issues, arts and arts education initiatives, conflict mediation, family/medical support planning, and women's leadership.
-She chairs the AEMS Alliance's Higher Education in the Arts Task Force, serves on the Board of Directors of the Greater Baltimore Cultural Alliance, and is a Councilor on the Maryland State Art Council.
+From 2001 to 2014, O'Dell was Associate Dean of Arts, Humanities, and Social Sciences at UMBC, and is now serving as Special Assistant to the Dean for Education & Arts Partnerships.
+She chairs the Higher Education in the Arts Task Force (HEAT Force) for the Arts Education in Maryland Schools Alliance (AEMS), serves on the Board of Directors of the Greater Baltimore Cultural Alliance (GBCA), and is a Councilor on the Maryland State Arts Council.

-Dr. O'Dell has a B.A. in Art and French from Colby College, M.A. in Art History from the University of California, Berkeley, and Ph.D. in Art History from the CUNY Graduate Center.
+Dr. O'Dell has a B.A. in Art and French from Colby College, an M.A. in Art History from the University of California, Berkeley, and a Ph.D. in Art History from the CUNY Graduate Center.